OliverDeusch/GettingAndCleaningDataCourseProject/README.md

 This repository contains all elements required in order to solve the Coursera course project for "Getting and Cleaning Data".

+The files in this repo:
+- run_analysis.R	The R code.
+- CodeBook.txt		Contains a description of the R code, the input and output data and the variables.
+- features_info.txt	The detailed description of the variables supplied with the original data.
+- README.md			This readme file.

 The data in brief:
 The data used in this project are measurements of mobile phones accelerometers.
 Data were generated by 30 subjects performing 6 activities.
 The data itself are measurements and various transformations